Athletic Trainer, Assistant Professor of Sport Science

 - Office Location:

-Hello!
-I’m a assistant professor in the sports science and health education department.
-I am just starting my first year here at Simpson College.
-I also am employed here as full time Athletic Trainer working with several of the sports teams here on campus.
 I am originally from Clarence Iowa.
 After graduation from North Cedar High School I attended Loras College in Dubuque Iowa and majored in Athletic Training.
 It was a happy accident that I came across the profession of Athletic Training.
-I was orignially going into physical therapyt, but my advisor who was the athletic training program director at the time convinced me that I should join the athletic training major.
-After starting the courses I enjoyed them so much I stayed in the athletic training profession.
-After graduation from Loras College, I decided to pursue my masters degree.
+After starting AT courses I enjoyed them so much I stayed in the athletic training profession.
+After graduation from College, I decided to pursue my masters degree.
 I attended Western Illinois University in Macomb, Illinois and earned a degree in Kinesiology.
 I also got the opportunity to be hired as a teaching assistant in the kinesiology department.
 While I was a teaching assistant there, I taught clinical courses for the athletic training department and also a class for those pursuing their coaching minor.
 It was a very rewarding experience and I also learned alot about how to be an effective instructor in the classroom.
 Needless to say after my first semester I had a new found respect for instructors and professors.
 I graduated from WIU with a masters degree in Kinesiology.
 During my time at WIU, i also got the opportunity to work with the Sport Club Team on campus.
 It was interesting and educational to work with non-traditional teams such as Rugby, Lacrosse and Ultimate Frisbee.

 I took a job at Fort Madison Community Hospital for the next 3 years following grad school working with a local high school.
 It was a very enjoyable and rewarding experience working with the high school athletes.
 The students always had something new and exciting to bring to the table each day.
 While I was there I also had the opportunity to teach colleges classes through Southeastern Community College on site at the high school.
 After working at the high school level for several years, I wanted to return to the college level.
 I took the job as Asst.
 Athletic Trainer at Simpson College starting in the fall of 2012.
 I work primarily with the Women’s Volleyball, Women’s Basketball and Outdoor Men’s & Women’s Track and Field Teams.
 I also teach several courses within the Sport Science and Health Education Department.